kanetjuh/windows11/README.md

 This is the unofficial documentation on how to install Windows 11.

+IMPORTANT!!!!
+Read the entire documentation before trying anything, as some steps require certain requirements.
+(Blank disk, if not, wipe one)
 We highly recommend you to read EVERY SINGLE LINE for installing Windows 11, otherwise we aren't responsible for the problems you cause.

 # Installing